 Life is movement

-1.The body is a functional unit.
+- The body is a functional unit.
 An integrated unit of mind, body, and spirit (“Man is Triune” – A.T.
 Still).
 Current engineers would talk of a tensegrity model (Buckminster Fuller).
 It means, for example, that the spine must not be considered as a pile of vertebra, but as the mast of a sailing boat held by the ropes i.e. ligaments, tendons, muscles and fascia.
 More recent discoveries show that the fascia web integrates and harmonizes the behaviour of the various components throughout the human body.

-2.Structure and function are reciprocally interrelated.
+- Structure and function are reciprocally interrelated.
 For example, when you have a lot of muscle (the structure), you can lift big weights (the function), but if you keep lifting weight (the function), you gain muscles and change your body structure.

-3.The law of the artery is supreme.
+- The law of the artery is supreme.
 As A. T. Still said: Life is movement.
-Therefore arteries, veins and nerves must be kept free from restrictions to relieve the body from pain.
-It will also ensure optimal functioning of the muscles, organs and viscera.
+Therefore the body must be relaxed to ensure optimal functioning of the muscles, organs and viscera.

-4.The body possesses self-regulatory mechanisms, having the inherent capacity to defend, repair, and remodel itself.
+- The body possesses self-regulatory mechanisms, having the inherent capacity to defend, repair, and remodel itself.
 So if we work using the first three rules, the body will cure itself from diseases like viral and bacterial attacks.
 (However we will never prevent you from taking medication).